 Anyway, to waive PIP in Maryland, the waiver must be both affirmative and written (although electronic signatures count as “written” in 2010).
 So a Maryland car insurance company must have a waiver to deny coverage after a car accident.
 If it has the waiver, it wins.
 If it does not, it loses.

 Here is what is tricky.
 There is no indication as to whether the waiver applies to car insurance policies that automatically renew every year.
 On one hand, a renewal is just a continuation of the old policy.
 On the other hand, the insurance company is required to get a PIP waiver when it “sells” the insurance.
 Arguably, it is “selling” insurance each time it issues a new policy.
 Does the existing PIP waiver carry over with each automatic renewal or do you have to sign a new waiver for each renewal period?

 You would think this would be a well-settled area of Maryland law since this has been the law for 21 years.
-The problem is that Maryland accident lawyers rarely file PIP claims because most lawyers process PIP claims at no charge and the amount at issue does not warrant the long trip to the Maryland Court of Appeals.
+The problem is that Maryland accident lawyers rarely file PIP claims because most lawyers process PIP claims at no charge and the amount at issue does not warrant the lengthy trip to the Maryland Court of Appeals.